Interested in Enrolling?

 Starting in Term 4, 2020 and continuing on into 2021 we have introduced an online only alternative: Intuition Remote Learning (IRL).
 Follows the same schedule and 3 step cycle to our weekly courses but is delivered live online.

 1. Theory Class

-A more personalised learning approach where students learn from their mistakes and build on their knowledge.
+- A more personalised learning approach where the tutor guides students to correcting their Homework mistakes.

 We keep our classes small – the average number of students per theory class is 12 and the maximum is 16 – so that no student goes unnoticed.

 We steer clear from rote learning as much as possible, rather exposing our students to the background/derivation behind each concept and explaining them in a way which can easily be understood.

 * Class lengths are three hours for Mathematics Extension 2 and two hours for Preliminary Mathematics and Year 10 Mathematics.

 - At Intuition, we are huge advocates of classroom interaction and encourage all of our students to actively participate in topical discussions by asking and answering questions.